WordPress Plugin

 GET /wp-json/transx402/v1/content/:postId

-Returns full post content after payment verification.
+Returns full post content after payment verification or DB access grant.

-/verify/:txHash) - Verify the payment recipient matches the site's wallet
+verified === trueandstatus === "confirmed" - Verify the payment recipient matches the site's wallet

 - Verify the payment amount matches the post's price